adborbas/alphaswiftage/README.md

 # AlphaSwiftage

 Lightweight Swift library to access the [Alpha Vantage API](https://www.alphavantage.co/documentation/).
+The library does also support the [Alpha Vantage API exposed on RapidAPI](https://rapidapi.com/alphavantage/api/alpha-vantage).

 ## Installation